Music

 Performance is also an important part of children’s musical journey and the children participate in the following performances during their time at the school, which are open to parents and carers to watch:

-We work very closely with West Sussex Music and are also able to offer a wide range of instrumental tuition taught by West Sussex Music Teachers and Associate Teachers.
-Lessons can be organised for children from Year 2 upwards and Year 4 upwards for Woodwind.
-Children learn in small groups or individually during the school day.
+We work very closely with West Sussex Music and are also able to offer a wide range of instrumental tuition taught by specialist teachers.
+Individual or group lessons can be organised for children from Year 2 upwards during the school day.
 These do incur an additional cost, although financial help is available for children whose parents are in receipt of certain benefits.

 If you would like to sign your child up for lessons, please use the contact details below for the specific instrument your child is interested in learning.